JohnLRBrock/JohnBrock/john-brock-js/_posts/2017-08-12-airbnb-style-guide-chapter-03.md

 ### Next Up: Arrays
 Next Saturday I'll explain what Arrays are and how to use them.

-If you did or didn't like this article, let me know how you feel in the comments below.
+If you did or did not like this article, let me know how you feel in the comments below.

 [style guide]: https://github.com/airbnb/javascript#types--primitives
 [airbnb]: https://www.airbnb.com/